 Heart of Phoenix has and will always focus on neglect and cruelty cases as the main source of equines within the organization, but in 2018, we are transitioning one of our foster facilities.

 We have some members of the team that have a heart to pull horses that can be re-purposed – re-used – recycled from stock sales or auctions.
 It hasn’t been a focus of HOP in the past, though historically we have done a select few pulls every few years, like Snow White, Kate, Jake Fiddy, Neo and 2 sets of Nurse Mare foals.
+We have also intercepted various horses where known traders and kill buyers were planning to pick up or purchase the horses.

 When the stockyard near our main base closed some years ago, it made auction assistance difficult, and so we haven’t done this in a while.